 Trying to fix aluminium cladding or eaves systems to primary site structure usually means the aluminium cannot be installed lined and level.
 In fact, rather than hide deviation in the primary structure, the aluminium tends to highlight it.
-The solution is the Dales Monocoque Support System, which allows vertical and horizontal adjustment to hide the variances and Dales recommend that their systems are fitted using the Monocoque System.
+The solution is the Dales Monocoque Support System, which allows vertical and horizontal adjustment to hide site variances and Dales recommend their systems are supported using the Monocoque System.
 Example details that illustrate the almost infinite ways the monocoque system can be designed are available for download here.

-Monocoque brackets are precision-made and keep components to the minimum number, whilst maintaining adequate support for the eaves or other system.
+Monocoque brackets are precision-made and keep components to the minimum number, whilst maintaining adequate support for the Dales eaves or other system.
 It allows swift installation on site with maximum accuracy and minimum fuss, ensuring the installed product achieves a precise line, regardless of the inaccuracies of the primary structure.

-Designed specifically for each project, the Monocoque Support System will be manufactured in either galvanised steel or aluminium dependant on the location of the project and its environment.
+Designed for the Dales system on each project, the Monocoque Support System will be manufactured in either galvanised steel or aluminium dependant on the location of the project and its environment.
 It can be used in conjunction with SFS, steel, concrete or timber primary structure.

 On substantial design and build projects, by involving Dales at the earliest design stage, using the Dales Monocoque Support System has provided contractors with time and cost savings.
 As part of their design service Dales will prepare details and calculations to ensure that the method of support is optimised for the application.

 Helping Hand Bracket & Rail Support Systems

-For large soffits, ceilings and exterior rainscreen cladding, Dales will supply helping hand support systems.
+For large soffits, ceilings and exterior rainscreen cladding, Dales can supply helping hand support systems.
 As part of their design service Dales will prepare details and calculations to ensure that the method of support is optimised for the application.

 Monocoque Support & Curtain-walling

-Dales are able to support both solar shading and our eaves systems from curtain-walling mullions by using the isol8 chocks that incorporate and patented thermal break.
+Dales are able to support both their solar shading and eaves systems from curtain-walling mullions by using the isol8 chocks that incorporate and patented thermal break.
 Contact one of our project managers to discuss this further.